SV-97/Py3-Private/README.md

 059 - An example module for how to extend python with rust
 060 - Currently reading a bit on ANNs and came across the McCulloch/Pitts Neuronmodel and tried my hand at implementing it.
 Also wrote a small description language to generate the neuron-structure and graphviz-dot-graphs that visualize this structure.
-063 - Small function to get both the principal as well as all secondary roots of a complex number
+063 - Small function to get both the principal as well as all secondary roots of a complex number 064 - Polynomial Class
+065 - Program to calculate the probabilities of matchups in a football tournament